SquareBracketAssociates/Booklet-PharoVirtualMachine/Chapters/ObjectStructure/objectStructure.md

 #### 32-bit Immediate Integers and Variable Tags

-In 32 bits architectures using 3 bits of tag would leave 29 bits left to represent integers.
+In 32-bit architectures using 3 bits of tag would leave 29 bits left to represent integers.
-Instead of choosing this fixed tag representation, the 32 bit VM uses variable tagging.
+Instead of choosing this fixed tag representation, the 32-bit VM uses variable tagging.
 That is, different values use a different number of bits for tagging.
 Thus, tagging is carefully designed to avoid conflicts and ambiguities.